Your Community Representative

 The American Dream

-Columbia Heights is one of the most diverse cities in Minnesota.
+Our district is one of the most diverse in Minnesota.
 Since taking office, I have helped two people become US citizens.
 This includes reuniting a family that was separated internationally.
-As Mayor, I have no power to make these changes.
-I simply saw opportunities to connect people with the resources they needed.
+I saw opportunities to connect people with the resources they needed.

 Reconciling Our Past

 Many of us were raised on a single language and a single viewpoint of history without considering our immigrant and indigenous neighbors.
-I am proud to include a native land acknowledgement in city proceedings.
-I have also corrected the signage in our city park to include the correct spelling of our Sister City, Łomianki Poland.
+I am proud to include a native land acknowledgement in official proceedings.
+I have also corrected the signage in a Columbia Heights park to include the correct spelling of its Sister City, Łomianki Poland.

 Mayor Amáda Márquez Simula inspects the construction of a new City Hall in Columbia Heights, MN.